 RK: He is.
 The only thing is he doesn’t know whether it is him who is a brand for the meat or the meat for him.

 SN: I have seen the intentionality about him marketing himself.
 I will mention his 5amClub, the SME support, and roast over the weekend.
 Find a few things on which you want your brand to be built.
-And without going into detail, the personal brand also shows the family and social aspects.
+Without going into detail, the personal brand also shows the family and social aspects.
 That authentic part is what makes it so believable.

 Authenticity is key in building personal brands.